 If this cough is linked to a cold or flu, it is possible that the mucus produced by the infection is too thick and sticky to be eliminated by coughing.
 When this happens, it accumulates in the lungs and feels oppressive.

-The cough could also be triggered by irritation and inflammation in the throat or upper part of the lungs and the more you are irritated, the more you cough.
+The cough could also be triggered by irritation and inflammation in the throat or upper portion of the lungs and the more irritated the tissue, the more you cough.

-In either of those cases, you have two excellent choices: Soothing Cough Syrup or Bronchosan from A.Vogel.
+In either of those cases, you have two choices worth considering: Soothing Cough Syrup or Bronchosan.

 If your cough has nothing to do with a cold or flu, consult your doctor to verify the cause.
 Once you receive a diagnosis, we can send you information accordingly.